 The intersection of new media and sustainable food systems has been a longtime passion of ours, and getting to learn about and participate -- albeit, digitally -- in the challenges facing an operating organic farm is an opportunity we couldn't pass up.

 As Food Growing Project Coordinator at the Food Bank for Westchester, Doug DeCandia manages a joint production-vocational program to grow fresh produce for those who experience food insecurity in Westchester.
 [Podcast length: 27 min.]

 Pesticides are used extensively by industrial crop producers.
 Find out how these toxins damage the environment and compromise human health.

 Traditionally, farmers throughout the world raised thousands of different animal breeds and plant varieties.
 Though industrial farms now rely on only a few types of livestock and crops, traditional heritage breeds and heirloom varieties are still used by sustainable farmers.

 Sustainable crop production is a way of growing or raising food in an ecologically and ethically responsible manner.
 This includes adhering to agricultural and food production practices that do not harm the environment, that provide fair treatment to workers, and that support and sustain local communities.

 Sustainable agriculture involves production methods that provide healthy food for consumers, do not harm the environment, respect workers, are humane to animals, provide fair wages to farmers, and support farming communities.

 Want to change the food system?
 Our handouts, action steps and social media strategies will give you the tools to educate others and spread the word.

-Sustainable agriculture can feed the world without damaging the environment or threatening human health.
-Learn how we can create a sustainable food future.
+Learn how we can create a sustainable food future, feed the world without damaging the environment or threatening human health.

 Media coverage of a recent Stanford study has questioned the value of organic food.
 But is all organic agriculture created equal?
 In a word, no.